ApexRMS/wisdmStsimLinkage/demoWisdmStSimLinkage/README.md

 # Canada Thistle Demo

-This project contains code for linking a WISDM library for modelling Canada Thistle distribution with a ST-Sim library for modelling Canada Thistle establishment relative to different management and disturbance regims.
+This project contains code for linking a WISDM library for modelling Canada Thistle distribution with a ST-Sim library for modelling Canada Thistle establishment relative to different management and disturbance regimes.

 Below are the instructions to setup, configure, and run the code.